 The author is a Reuters Breakingviews columnist.
+The opinions expressed are her own.

+The author is a guest columnist.
 The opinions expressed are his own.

-The authors are Reuters Breakingviews columnists.
-The opinions expressed are their own.

 What is the glue which holds an economy together?
 Disciples of Adam Smith would argue that self-interest serves as the organising principle.
 The problem with this way of thinking is that it overlooks the fact that man is not an island unto himself.
 He is a social animal, who must have constant dealings with other people.
 Besides, according to John Maynard Keynes, it is impossible to pursue our self-interest rationally, because we don’t have enough information to make probabilistic judgments about the future.
 Instead, we must rely on irrational animal spirits as a spur to action.